To make the trip into the land of Insolvency a little smoother, here is a list of key terms and abbreviations to help decipher the jargon.

 An insolvency process for individuals, which commences on the day the bankruptcy order is made by the court, following the presentation of a bankruptcy petition, unlike its corporate equivalent liquidation, only the court that can make an individual bankrupt.

 This abbreviation refers to a Bankruptcy Restriction Order.
-Bankruptcy enforces a number of restrictions on a bankrupt for a set period of time while a bankruptcy restriction order imposes further restrictions for extended period of time between 2 and 15 years.
+Bankruptcy enforces a number of restrictions on a bankrupt for a set period of time while a bankruptcy restriction order imposes further restrictions for an extended period of time between 2 and 15 years.
 One to avoid!
 If you need advice give us a call.

 This abbreviation refers to a Bankruptcy Restriction Undertaking.
 A bankruptcy restriction undertaking has the same effect as a BRO of prolonging the restrictions of bankruptcy for between 2 and 15 years.
 Where a BRU differs from a BRO is that an application is not made to the court.
 It is likely that the duration of the restrictions in force may be shorter as the allegations made have been accepted by the bankrupt.